-This bike workout is from endurance coaching legend Joe Friel, co-founder of Training Peaks and author of books such as The Triathlete’s Training Bible, Going Long, and, most recently, Ride Inside.
+This bike workout is from endurance coaching legend Joe Friel, co-founder of Training Peaks and author of books such as The Triathlete’s Training Bible, Going Long, and Ride Inside.
 This session is intended for more experienced triathletes and can be done on an indoor trainer or on the road.

 He said power is the preferred gauge of intensity for this main set, but heart rate may be used too since the work intervals are long.
 For power, ride at or slightly below your FTP (functional threshold power) in zone 4.
 If using heart rate, gradually raise your pulse to just below your FTHR (functional threshold heart rate) on each work interval.